jonas208/GradValley.jl/docs/src/getting_started.md

 using GradValley.Optimization # The "Optimization" module provides different loss functions and optimizers.

 # Definition of a LeNet-like model consisting of a feature extractor and a classifier
+feature_extractor = SequentialContainer([ # a convolution layer with 1 in channel, 6 out channels, a 5*5 kernel and a relu activation
-feature_extractor = SequentialContainer([Conv(1, 6, (5, 5), activation_function="relu"),
+                                         Conv(1, 6, (5, 5), activation_function="relu"),
+                                         # an average pooling layer with a 2*2 filter (when not specified, stride is automatically set to kernel size)
                                          AvgPool((2, 2)),
                                          Conv(6, 16, (5, 5), activation_function="relu"),
                                          AvgPool((2, 2))])
 flatten = Reshape((256, ))
+classifier = SequentialContainer([ # a fully connected layer (also known as dense or linear) with 256 in features, 120 out features and a relu activation
-classifier = SequentialContainer([Fc(256, 120, activation_function="relu"),
+                                  Fc(256, 120, activation_function="relu"),
                                   Fc(120, 84, activation_function="relu"),
                                   Fc(84, 10),
+                                  # a softmax activation layer, the softmax will be calculated along the second dimension (the features dimension)
                                   Softmax(dim=2)])
-# The final model consists of three different sub-modules, which shows that a SequentialContainer can contain not only layers, but also other SequentialContainers
+# The final model consists of three different submodules,
+# which shows that a SequentialContainer can contain not only layers, but also other SequentialContainers
 model = SequentialContainer([feature_extractor, flatten, classifier])

 # feeding the network with some random data